gchristofferson/stats-preview-card-component/README.md

 ### Continued development

 I'm sure I could have blended a simple background color with the image using the single background property.
-In future projects I will exlplore this further to make sure I'm following best practices when using the background-blend-mode.
+In future projects I will explore this further to make sure I'm following best practices when using the background-blend-mode.
 I also want to learn more about how to use the related mix-blend-mode to create appealing visual effects.
 Mix-blend-modes could have come in handy for a previous project I did where I needed the text color for a button to be the same as the card's background.
 I ended up writing 3 different styles for 3 buttons which were each on differently colored backgrounds.
 I'm sure I could have used the mix-blend-mode to write one reusable style instead.
 I'm going to explore this technique more in future projects.

 ### Useful resources